ahmad-alkadri/Rdiffsolver/README.md

 ### Case 2: Dirichlet on one side, neumann with zero flow on another
 Now for the second case, let us take the previous slab, but now, instead of having two "open" sides, let's close one of them completely, seal it perfectly so there is no concentration exchange could occur from the slab at that side.

 So now let's suppose that, in this slab, the initial moisture concentration is 5% again.
 Now we impose a moisture concentration on the only open face of the slab as 12%.
-We'll use the same coefficient of diffusion of the slab, which is 0.005 mm^2/s.
+We'll use the same coefficient of diffusion of the slab, which is 0.005 mm<sup>2</sup>/s.

-If we let the concentration from the side to diffuse into the slab for 1000 s too, what is the concentration profile in the *t* = 750 s?
+If we let the concentration from the side to diffuse into the slab for 1000 s too, what is the concentration profile at *t* = 750 s?

 **Answer:**